 Manufacturing Custom Awards

-3D printing is a game changer in producing custom awards, incredible pieces are being made today and the amount of detail is extraordinary, not to mention the interesting structures which are very hard to achieve with traditional manufacturing techniques.
-3D printing is produced using a machine which builds the structure from the base up using specialist plastics, metals and other materials.
+3D printing is a game-changer in producing custom awards, incredible pieces are being made today and the amount of detail is extraordinary, not to mention the interesting structures which are very hard to achieve with traditional manufacturing techniques.
+3D printing is produced using a machine that builds the structure from the base up using specialist plastics, metals and other materials.
 In recent years we have seen some fantastic examples of 3D printing used for prototypes.

 Sustainable awards show the beauty of using natural materials.
 Recycled or salvaged timber and recyclable metals can be repurposed to create dramatic, memorable and environmentally friendly awards.
 This will in future be the way forward to reduce the amount of materials that are not recycled.